Empirical Coordination over Markov Channel with Independent Source: Introduction

 \section{Introduction}

 Markov chains, as canonical models of stochastic recursion, are often represented as being driven by exogenous independent randomness \cite{diaconis1999iterated}.
 This perspective casts the evolution as a state update rule acted on by fresh external randomness at each step, unifying formulations across random dynamical systems and stochastic algorithms.
 When combined with structural conditions such as monotonicity or contractivity, it leads to tractable analyses of stationarity and convergence \cite{hermer2023rates,gupta2024probabilistic}.
-From a control perspective, such exogenous inputs correspond to the classical open-loop operation \cite{aastrom2012introduction,bertsekas2012dynamic,tanaka2012dynamic}.
+Moreover, from a control perspective, such exogenous inputs correspond to the classical open-loop operation \cite{aastrom2012introduction,bertsekas2012dynamic,tanaka2012dynamic}.

-In information theory literature, Markov channels, sometimes known as finite state channels (FSC), have been studied extensively through the lens of channel capacity and control mechanisms \cite{blackwell1958proof,gallager1968information,gray1987ergodicity,verdu1994general,goldsmith2002capacity}.
-When feedback is available, the encoder observes the channel state and can adapt its inputs accordingly, leading to a rich body of results on FSCs with feedback \cite{massey1990causality, permuter2009finite,chen2005capacity,tatikonda2008capacity,permuter2014capacity,grigorescu2024capacity}.
-These capacity characterizations, however, are complicated and typically involve multi-letter expressions.
-Recently, under the assumption of unichain and ergodicity, a single-letter capacity representation was obtained for Markov channels with feedback \cite{wu2025actions}.
+In information theory, Markov channels, sometimes known as finite state channels (FSC), have been studied extensively through the lens of channel capacity and control mechanisms \cite{blackwell1958proof,gallager1968information,gray1987ergodicity,verdu1994general,goldsmith2002capacity}.
+When feedback is available, the encoder can adapt its inputs based on past channel outputs, leading to a rich body of results on FSCs with feedback \cite{massey1990causality, permuter2009finite,tatikonda2008capacity,grigorescu2024capacity}.
+The seminal work \cite{chen2005capacity} characterized the capacity via directed information, with the structural assumption of the capacity-achieving distribution later established in \cite{kourtellaris2017information}.
+Specific cases, such as the binary symmetric Markov channel was studied in \cite{permuter2014capacity}, and further generalized in \cite{stavrou2017sequential}.
+These capacity characterizations, however, are generally intricate and involve multi-letter expressions.
+Recently, under the unichain and ergodicity assumptions, a single-letter expression was obtained in \cite{wu2025actions}.